CypherOS/vendor_aoscp-overlay/README.md

 How to use
 ===================
-In order to use our overlays, add:
+In order to use our overlays, set:

-    include vendor/overlay/aoscp/configs/common.mk
+    TARGET_USES_AOSCP_OVERLAY := true

-at the end of vendor/aoscp/configs/common.mk.
+in your devices BoardConfig.mk.

-This is included by default
+This enables the default aoscp overlay which maintains the aosp interface, no extra bells and whistles.
+The Google Overlay is used by default in our releases.